o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/working-with-nodes-adding-and-connecting.md

 1. Drag a node over the line that connects the two nodes, and hold the new node in position.

-1. When an expanding, box\-shaped animation appears, the node pins are connected.
+1. When an expanding, box-shaped animation appears, the node pins are connected.
 Script Canvas nudges surrounding nodes aside to accommodate the new node.
 ![\[Inserting an existing node between two connected nodes in the Script Canvas editor.\]](/images/user-guide/scripting/script-canvas/script-canvas-working-with-nodes-3.gif)

-1. The node\-nudging feature is enabled by default.
+1. The node-nudging feature is enabled by default.
 To change it, choose **Edit**, **Settings**, **Global Preferences** and select or clear the **Allow Node Nudging On Splice** option.
 ![\[Configuring the node nudging preferences in the Script Canvas editor.\]](/images/user-guide/scripting/script-canvas/script-canvas-working-with-nodes-4.png)

 **To create a node between two connected nodes**

-1. Right\-click the line that connects the two nodes.
+1. Right-click the line that connects the two nodes.

 1. In the context menu search box, do one of the following:
    + Enter the name of the node that you want, and press **Enter**.